Barnetby le Wold: Railway

 The village is a direct result of the coming of the railway in 1848.
 Originally part of the Trent, Axholme & Grimsby Railway, the station later passed into the hands of the Manchester, Sheffield & Lincolnshire Railway, thereafter becoming part of the Great Central Railway.
 In the 1923 grouping of railway companies the Great Central became the London & North Eastern Railway and finally in 1948 becoming British Railways before becoming Railtrack and ultimately the present-day Network Rail.

 Although had a small amount of rail freight traffic originating from it, most of the trains were passing through on the way to Immingham or Grimsby.
 In the other direction, freight trains such as the "Banbury fish" passed through.
 However, most of Barnetby's rail traffic was involved with the steel works at Scunthorpe, which was taken over by Corus.
 Although Lincolnshire has a reputation for being flat, this part of the county has several steep inclines and many freights required extra locomotives in order to cope with the gradients.
 For this purpose, a locomotive depot was built at nearby Wrawby junction – together with a turntable.
 Today, only the remains of the turntable pit can be found, which can just be seen in the undergrowth between the Brigg and Lincoln branch lines.

 Although Barnetby's rail network has decreased compared to the 20th century, 25 per cent of Britain's bulk rail freight traffic passes through the village.
 The biggest volume is the imported coal to feed power stations and the nearby Corus steelworks at Scunthorpe.
 Iron Ore, petroleum products and steel also pass through in large quantities.
+Additionally, DB Cargo operated biomass trains frequently pass through Barnetby, serving imported wood chips and pellets for energy production at Drax Power Station.

 Services from the station include an hourly TransPennine Express service to Manchester Airport calling at Scunthorpe, Doncaster, Sheffield and Manchester Piccadilly and originating from Cleethorpes.

 Further services include an East Midlands Railway service from Grimsby to Lincoln and Newark, also Northern Trains services to Sheffield via Brigg and Retford which operate on Saturdays.